numanyilmaz/MyBabysName/README.md

 # MyBabysName
-This repo is created before my daughter born.
+This project has been completed before my daughter was born.

 nbviewer version of the book is [here.][1]